timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 21-SPECIALLY ADAPTED HOUSING FOR DISABLED VETERANS/CHAPTER 21-SPECIALLY ADAPTED HOUSING FOR DISABLED VETERANS.md

 * which so affect the functions of balance or propulsion as to preclude locomotion without the aid of braces, crutches, canes, or a wheelchair.

-  * (iv) The disability is due to the loss, or loss of use, of both upper extremities such as to preclude use of the arms at or above the elbows.
+  * (iv) The permanent and total disability is due to the loss, or loss of use, of both upper extremities such as to preclude use of the arms at or above the elbows.

-  * (v) The disability is due to a severe burn injury (as determined pursuant to regulations prescribed by the Secretary).
+  * (v) The permanent and total disability is due to a severe burn injury (as determined pursuant to regulations prescribed by the Secretary).

 * (C) The criterion described in this subparagraph is that the disability—